Espinoza-Solutions/Distributed-System-Prototype/README.md

     o Peer Machines, the different machines in your system that host resources (data records), accept queries, and respond accordingly.

-- Peer Machine – the host of resources in the system o Each machine has a unique name/ID and a local directory (a folder). o Each machine gets queries only from the client, the machine answers the query from the hosted files, and responds back to the user.
+- Peer Machine – the host of resources in the system: o Each machine has a unique name/ID and a local directory (a folder). o Each machine gets queries only from the client, the machine answers the query from the hosted files, and responds back to the user.